-The dog service on the Isle of Wight promotes and monitors responsible dog ownership, they enforce dog fouling where they can issue on-the-spot penalties for failing to clear up after your dog also dog nuisance legislation and deal with stray secured dogs.
+The dog service promotes and monitors responsible dog ownership.
+We enforce dog fouling where we can issue on-the-spot penalties for failing to clear up after your dog.
+We also enforce dog nuisance legislation and deal with secured stray dogs.

 Dog fouling is a persistent issue in many communities.
-The council works to tackle the problem through promoting responsible dog ownership, coordinating enforcement action, providing support for community groups and education.
+We work to tackle the problem through promoting responsible dog ownership, coordinating enforcement action, providing support for community groups and education.

 What every dog owner should know: